mku-CS/Python_Apps/README.md

   Classic hangman word game.
   App randomly chooses a word from the list provided in txt file.
   User gets to choose difficulty level (3, 5 or 7 tries possible).
   If user guesses the word before running out of chances - he/she stays alive.
   Otherwise, the user becomes the Hangman.

+**3. Password Generator**

+  An app that allows user to randomly generate a string of 8-20 characters.
+  User has the option to choose the inclusion of special characters, digits and uppercase letters.
+  Generated passwords are stored in external txt file (not safe option - don't do it in real life! :) )